-As the last move list of the source opening is always is used for copying you could actually copy the moves even without showing the opening first.
-Actually, if you click on the copy button and move backward or forward and then insert the moves the very last move list is used again and not the one which was current than you clicked on the copy button.
+As the last move list of the source opening is always used for copying you even do not have to use the Copy command again.
+Once you have copied an opening you can keep navigating through it.
+When you insert the moves the very last move list is used again and not the one which was current when you clicked on the Copy command.